Atry/scalajs-all-in-one-template/README.md

-# The template of Binding.scala web project
+# The Binding.scala web project template

 This repository contains basic structure for a Scala web project with the following technologies built-in: